Techie + Gamers

 Kettlebells and dumbbells are must-haves for home workouts.
 But what if you could combine the two to save money and space?
 Enter the Kettle Gryp, a device that can be attached to a dumbbell to make it function like a kettlebell.
 Dan Sheppard and Andy Thomas pitched the product on Shark Tank and made a deal with Lori Greiner.
-As of 2024, Kettle Gryp is worth $3 million.
+Today, Kettle Gryp is worth $3 million.

 The Founders